typeable/compaREST/test/golden/common/property-removed-additional/report.md

 #### `$.property2`

-1. The following types were removed:
+1. Values are no longer limited to the following types:

     -   Number